 Chapter 84: The Experience of Grief and Bereavement

 In a sense, the history of humanity can be understood as the history of grief.
 Indeed, long before written accounts chronicled human events, prehistoric burial rituals gave evidence of the enduring concern of earlyHomo sapiens with members of their families or tribes who had died.
 Likewise, as cultures evolved, so too did these rituals of remembrance, giving rise to elaborate practices of collective mourning as described in the 8th-centuryBeowulf epic and often prescribed within the classic texts of the world's great religions.
-Not surprisingly, with the emergence of the medical and social sciences, the phenomenon of bereavement again became a topic of central concern, yielding a growing body of theory and research that achieved ...
+Not surprisingly, with the emergence of the ...